Exact Identity Linking Entropy Production and Mutual Information

-In this Letter, we resolve this gap by establishing an exact identity for overdamped Langevin dynamics.
-We show that the total EP rate $\sigma$ is equal to the mutual information rate between an infinitesimal displacement $\mathrm{d}\bm{x}$ and its time midpoint $\bm{x}_m$ (Fig.~\ref{fig1}), plus a mean-flow contribution.
-Here, the midpoint provides a time-reversal-symmetric reference and a natural conditioning variable for information-theoretic characterizations of EP.
-When the mean flow vanishes, the identity reduces to $\sigma=4\,\mathcal{I}(\mathrm{d}\bm{x};\bm{x}_m)$, showing that thermodynamic irreversibility is entirely encoded in local, time-symmetric fluctuation statistics.
+Here we show that, for overdamped Langevin dynamics, the total EP rate can be recast exactly as the mutual information rate between an infinitesimal displacement and its time midpoint plus a mean flow term.
+The midpoint is the natural time-reversal-symmetric reference (Fig.~\ref{fig1}), and the mean flow term captures the uniform flow invisible to mutual information.
+The result thus gives an exact forward-statistics reading of irreversibility that preserves its time-reversal distinguishability.

-Moreover, our identity enables an additive decomposition of local EP.
-Using the information chain rule, we isolate an interaction EP rate $\sigma_{int}$ that quantifies the thermodynamic cost of coupling between degrees of freedom.
-In contrast to information flow measures such as learning rates, which can be signed and thus do not quantify dissipation by themselves, $\sigma_{int}$ is manifestly nonnegative, offering a positive partition of dissipation and leading to a tighter thermodynamic bound on the learning rate than previously reported~\cite{matsumoto2025learningrate}.
+This recasting turns standard information identities into thermodynamic ones.
+For additive bipartite systems, the chain rule then yields a canonical nonnegative split of subsystem EP into two components, which we term self and interaction.
+The self term coincides with the coarse-grained apparent EP~\cite{mehl2012role, kahlen2018hidden}, and the interaction term reflects the extra cost of dependence on the complementary sector, which sharpens the learning rate bound~\cite{matsumoto2025learningrate}.
+Unlike existing decompositions for interacting systems, linear Langevin dynamics, and housekeeping/excess/coupling structures~\cite{dechant2022geometric,lynn2022decomposing,yoshimura2023housekeeping,sekizawa2024decomposing}, our split is induced directly by an exact information-theoretic reading of irreversibility.

-As a proof of concept, we analyze bead-based optical-tracking time series of red blood cell membrane flickering~\cite{terlizzi2024variance}.
-For these data, conventional local-EP-based bounds show little contrast between active and passive cells, whereas the interaction term yields a tighter learning rate bound and an activity-sensitive score that cleanly separates the two.
-We further verify in an independent microscopy modality that the interaction based activity signature is reproducible, while modality-specific artifacts primarily shift the passive baseline.
+As a proof of concept, we apply the decomposition to published parameter sets for red blood cell (RBC) flickering~\cite{terlizzi2024variance}.
+Under the natural mechanochemical partition, passive cells are dominated by the hidden-force sector, whereas active cells show a large mechanical share of the total EP, where interaction EP is found to dominate self/apparent EP.
+This shows that the key question is not only where EP resides, but what kind of dissipation it represents.